Korea Semiconductor Value Chain Hub: HBM Test, Equipment, IP, Foundry and Substrates

 Q: What is the LPDDR6 SOCAMM2 standard?
 A: A JEDEC standard in development extending LPDDR6 into AI server memory modules (and a complementary LPDDR6 PIM standard for in-memory inference).
 This is the standardization vector that converts LPDDR from “mobile memory” into “AI inference server memory.”

-This hub is updated as new SemiScope and equipment / IP coverage publishes.
-For memory products, see HBM Hub.
+This hub is updated as new SemiScope, equipment / IP, foundry, substrate and PCB coverage publishes.
+For memory products, see the AI HBM Hub.
+For deeper substrate coverage, see the AI PCB and Substrate Hub.
 For AI company exposure, see Korean AI Companies Hub.

 Built with Hugo